-The crime of possession of drug paraphernalia is rarely seen charged alone; normally it is charged in conjunction with another drug offense, i.e., possession of cannabis, cocaine, methamphetamine, etc. Attorney Adam L. Bantner, II can fight the paraphernalia charge and any other charges to try to keep your record conviction free.
-If you are in Hillsborough or surrounding Tampa Bay area counties, give us a call at 813.416.7965 for your free case evaluation today!
+The crime of possession of drug paraphernalia is rarely seen charged alone; normally it is charged in conjunction with another drug offense, i.e., possession of cannabis, cocaine, methamphetamine, etc. Brandon attorney Adam Bantner can fight the paraphernalia charge and any other charges to try to keep your record conviction free.
+If you are in Hillsborough or surrounding Tampa Bay area counties, give us a call at 813.397.3965 for your free case evaluation today!
+There are various defenses available to your attorney and we want to explore those options with you.

 Possession of drug paraphernalia can generally be fought on two fronts: (1) a challenge to the search that led to the discovery of the paraphernalia, and (2) whether the item is indeed paraphernalia.